Kitware/dive/docs/Attributes.md

 Attributes are properties that can be assigned to an entire track or a single detection within a track.
 Attributes are created within a dataset using the TrackDetails panel.

 !!! info
-    Attributes were previously global settings but have been moved to being dataset specific.
+    Attributes were previously global but have been moved to being dataset specific.

 ## Background/Definitions

 It’s important to note that there are dataset level attributes and then track/detection attributes.
 Dataset attributes are all the possible attributes that can be assigned and visualized in the dataset.
-Then there are track/detection level attributes.
-These are a subset of the dataset attributes that are applied to tracks/detections.
+Think of them as a template for the attributes that can be set on tracks/detections.
+Track/Detection attributes are a subset of the dataset attributes that are applied to tracks/detections.
 Track attributes are information for the entire track and detection attributes are information for the specific frame or instance of time.

-**Dataset Attribute** - base attribute which defines the name and **type** for either a Track or Detection Attribute **Track Attribute** - attribute with a **value** associated with the entire track **Detection Attribute** - attribute with a **value** specified for a detection during a single frame
+- **Dataset Attribute** - base attribute which defines the name and **type** for either a Track or Detection Attribute
+- **Track Attribute** - attribute with a **value** associated with the entire track
+- **Detection Attribute** - attribute with a **value** specified for a detection during a single frame

 Example:

 - Dataset Attributes
     - Track
         - CompleteTrack: Boolean